 Prepare a personal prevention plan

 It is common for people to address stress once it has happened instead of looking at ways of preventing it.
-Indeed, last year, 1 in 5 UK workers felt unable to manage the pressure and stress at work and succumbed to burnout.
+Indeed, 1 in 5 UK workers have reported they felt unable to manage the pressure and stress at work and succumbed to burnout.

 Burnout is a severe level of stress which can occur if a person is in a state of exhaustion due to long-term strain.
 This can present as physical symptoms, such as fatigue, but it can also create emotional symptoms like depression and anxiety.